lukeryanxero/summer-of-tech/README.md

 summer-of-tech
 ==============

-Github repository for summer of tech.
+Repository containing content for the summer of tech source control 101 session.